openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 Types" prototype, whose goal was to prove that we could implement flat and dense layouts in the VM.
-The turning point came with the prototype known as "L World" (so called because it lets primitive classes share the `L` carrier with object references.)
+The turning point came with the prototype known as "L World" (so called because it lets primitive classes share the `L` carrier with object references).
 In the earliest explorations, we assumed a VM model where primitive classes were more like today's primitives -- with separate type descriptors, bytecodes and top types -- in part because it seemed too daunting at the time to unify references and primitives under one set of type